andreww/fox/DoX/Compilation.md

 Unpack it as normal, and change directory into the top-level directory, FoX.

 ### Requirements for use

 FoX requires a Fortran 95 compiler - not just Fortran 90.
 All currently available versions of Fortran compilers claim to support F95.
 If your favoured compiler is not listed as working below, I recommend the use of [g95](www.g95.org), which is free to download and use.
 And if your favourite compiler is listed as not working, then please send a bug report to your compiler vendor.

+In the event that you need to write a code targetted at multiple compilers, including some which have bugs preventing FoX compilation, please note the possibility of producing a [dummy library](#dummy_library).

 The list below shows results as tested at the time of release with the 3.0 release of the FoX code (see a special the note on the PGI compilers [below](#PGI).).
 An up-to-date list of tested compiler version is maintained [here](http://uszla.me.uk/space/software/FoX/compat/).